 The City of Alexandria has laws that protect archaeological sites so that information may be recovered before they are destroyed by development.
 Planning dockets and construction applications are reviewed to see if proposed commercial projects could disturb sites.
+The City archaeologists use Geographic Information Systems (GIS) to improve the efficiency and accuracy of the archaeological review process.
 Before construction work begins, a developer may be required to have an archaeological investigation conducted.
 Occasionally, the City Archaeologists choose to work on an important site that is not threatened, or that will be disturbed by small construction projects not covered by the City laws.
 There are many areas in the Historic Districts such as Del Ray, Rosemont, Northridge, and the West End that have the potential to yield information about Alexandria's historic and prehistoric past.
 Archaeologists in Alexandria view the entire City as an archaeological site.

 Archaeologists rely on written information in their research.
 The archaeological study of places and time periods for which there is written history is known as historical archaeology.